Gizem03/readme_generator/README.md

 ## Questions
-You can find me [here](https://github.com/gizem)
+You can find me [here](https://github.com/asdasd)

-You can reach me at gizem@gmail.com
+You can reach me at asdasd